Facilitator Guide

 nothing to commit, working tree cleanResponse:

-- Git does not currently see any unsaved changes.
+- Git does not currently see any uncommitted file changes.

 - Confirm the file was saved in the editor.

-- Confirm the learner is in the expected repository.
+- Confirm the learner edited the expected repository.

 What not to teach on day one